jnnnik/lapiexplore/readme.md

 ## Development

 Pull requests are more than welcome.
 For local development, you'll need npm and grunt-cli.
-After that it's as easy as `npm install` and you're good to go.
+After that it's as easy as running `npm install` and you're good to go.

 Before submitting a pull request, make sure to run `grunt` and check that JSHint doesn't complain about anything.